 Have you thought about the changes in your life, and the changes you’d like to make?
-Most adults do, and if you have, I believe you are on a valuable path.
+If you have, and most adults do, I believe you’re on a valuable path.
 Whatever your big ideas, and their opportunities or challenges, learning to navigate personal change is a practice that supports making that change, better.